DafetiteOgaga/custom_commands/README.md

 # Changelog
-This file contains the notable changes to the Custom Commands project.
+This file contains the notable changes made to the Custom Commands project.

 Version 1.0.0 (19-08-2023)